Edentoros/rsschool-cv/cv.md

 ### **Estimated English level:**

 #### **C2** (Near-native level).
-Have worked both as a translator/interpreter and an English teacher in Hong Kong.
+Have worked as a translator/interpreter and an English teacher in Hong Kong.
 Also, I've got pretty decent (*C1*) knowledge of **German language** and a little bit of conversational Mandarin Chinese.